-You can apply through Kent Choices or complete an application form (enclosed or via our website) as soon as possible indicating the choice of subjects you wish to study.
-You should check the subject blocks on the application form to ensure the combination of subjects fit.
+Complete an application form (enclosed) as soon as possible indicating the choice of subjects that you wish to study.
+You should check the subject blocks on the application form to ensure that the combination of subjects fit.
 Please note that you are not tied down to these subjects and are free to change your subject choice later, as long as there is a space and you meet the entry requirements.

-You will be invited to attend a progression interview from January 2023 with a senior member of staff to discuss your planned courses.
+You will be invited to attend a progression interview from January 2021 with a senior member of staff to discuss your planned courses.
 We will also discuss your predicted grades at GCSE and your career aspirations.
 After this we will send you a conditional offer, subject to your GCSE results.

-Once you have received your GCSE results, you will attend enrolment and confirm your final choices in August 2023.
+Once you have received your GCSE results, you will attend enrolment and confirm your final choices in August 2021.